Karbi Anglong district: Flora and fauna

 About 40% of Karbi Anglong is covered with forest.
-According to MSME-Development Institute, Diphu The important forest types found in Karbi Anglong District are: Moist semi-evergreen forests, Moist Mixed Deciduous forests, Riverain Type and Miscellaneous type with scattered pure or mixed patches of bamboos.
+According to MSME-Development Institute, Diphu, the important forest types found in Karbi Anglong District are: Moist semi-evergreen forests, Moist Mixed Deciduous forests, Riverain Type and Miscellaneous type with scattered pure or mixed patches of bamboos.
 These forest areas are natural museums of living giant trees, a treasure house of rare, endemic and endangered species, a dispensary of medicinal plants, a garden for Botanists, a gene bank for economically important organisms, a paradise for nature lovers and a laboratory for environmentalists.
 Threatened species in the area include Asian elephant, Bengal tiger, Clouded leopard and Leopard, Hoolock gibbon, Pangolin, Porcupine Slow loris etc. The district includes five wildlife sanctuaries, two elephant reserves (Dhansiri – Lumding and Kaziranga – Karbi Anglong) and 17 District Council Reserve Forests (DCRFs).
 In 1952, Karbi Anglong district became home to the Garampani Wildlife Sanctuary, which has an area of 6 km2.
 Other four Wildlife Sanctuaries are East Karbi-Anglong Wildlife Sanctuary, Marat Longri Wildlife Sanctuary, Nambor Wildlife Sanctuary and North Karbi-Anglong Wildlife Sanctuary.
 However, the forests and wildlife of these districts continue to face threats from deforestation and human activities, some of them illegal.
 Illegal minings is an immense concern as it very much contributes to ecological disturbance.

 Climate

-Due to variation in the topography, this hill zone experiences different climates in different parts.
-The winter commences from October and continues till February.
-During summer, the atmosphere becomes sultry.
+Due to the variation in the topography of this hill zone, different parts of the district experiences different climates.
+The winter season commences from October and continues till February.
+During the summer season, there is a significant rise in both humidity and warmth.
 The temperature ranges from 6-12° in winter and 23-32° in summer.
 The average rainfall is about 2416 mm.